shichao-an/notes/docs/gopl/ch4.md

 > JSON's `\U`*hhhh* numeric escapes denote [UTF-16](https://en.wikipedia.org/wiki/UTF-16) codes, not runes.

 <span class="text-danger">Question</span>: I didn't find any online references for this.

+##### **p114 on text templates**

+> In the same way that a type may control its string formatting ([Section 2.5](ch2.md#type-declarations)) by defining certain methods, a type may also define methods to control its JSON marshaling and unmarshaling behavior.
+The JSON-marshaled value of a `time.Time` is a string in a standard format.

+<span class="text-danger">Question</span>: How to define methods to control its JSON marshaling and unmarshaling behavior?